fenago/data-analysis-pandas/lab_guides/lab_7.md

     run upon importing the package (this can be---and often is---empty).
 4. Make a `setup.py` file at the same level as the package\'s top-level directory (`stock_analysis` here), which will give `pip` instructions on how to install the package.
-See the *Further reading* section for information on creating this.

 Once the aforementioned steps are complete, the package can be installed with `pip`.
 Note that, while our